-A number of uncertainties exist that could adversely affect the Company's future operating results, including, without limitation, general economic conditions that may include the cost and continued availability of the Company to secure adequate capital and financing to support its business; the ability to attract and retain personnel; the impact of adverse economic conditions on the Company's customers and suppliers; the ability to sell assets or to obtain alternative sources of commercially reasonable refinancing for the Company's debt; or the ability to successfully restructure the Company without costly and/or extended litigation related to such restructuring.
+A number of uncertainties exist that could adversely affect the Company's future operating results, including, without limitation, the cost and continued availability to the Company of adequate capital and financing to support its business; the Company's ability to pursue and implement successfully strategic alternatives, including the possible sale of its Xacta subsidiary and one or more lines of its business, any adverse impact related to the ongoing litigation including the legal proceedings discussed in this report under Part II, Item 1; the ability to attract and retain personnel; the impact of adverse economic conditions on the Company's customers and suppliers; the ability to sell assets or to obtain alternative sources of commercially reasonable refinancing for the Company's debt; or the ability to successfully restructure the Company without costly and/or extended litigation related to such restructuring.
 Additional uncertainties include the Company's ability to convert contract backlog to revenue, the success of the Company's investment in Enterworks and Xacta and the Company's access to ongoing development, product support and viable channel partner relationships with its partners and suppliers.